Swan/NodeRef/README.md

 However, as said before, this is generally to be used as a reference.
 If you are completely new to Node, I'd suggest looking more in depth to each of the individual modules and features to get a better understanding of these examples.

+# CONTRIBUTING
+If you want to contribute to this repository, you're free to make a pull request, whether you're adding, correcting, or changing something.

 # LICENSE
 [MIT](https://github.com/Swan/nodejscourse/blob/master/LICENSE)